juliangut/slim-exception/README.md

 The example of how to include Whoops error handler is in the code above

-_Consider requiring Whoops and var-dumper in production as well to benefit from better and richer stack traces inside logs_

 For you to use this handler you'll need to require whoops first.
 Additionally symfony's var-dumper plays nice with whoops so require it too

 ```
 composer require filp/whoops
 composer require symfony/var-dumper
 ```

+_To benefit from better and richer stack traces inside logs ErrorHandler uses Whoops if present so consider requiring Whoops in production as well, but **do not use Whoops's ErrorHandler in production**_

 ## Handle all errors/exceptions